watir/watirbook/installation/ubuntu-11-04.md

 RubyGems 1.3.7 is really old ([May 13, 2010](https://rubygems.org/gems/rubygems-update/versions)).
 Let's try to update it the usual way, with `gem update --system`:

-    zeljko@ubuntu:~$ gem update --system
+    $ gem update --system
     ERROR:  While executing gem ...
 (RuntimeError)
     gem update --system is disabled on Debian, because it will overwrite the content of the rubygems Debian package, and might break your Debian system in subtle ways.
 The Debian-supported way to update rubygems is through apt-get, using Debian official repositories.
     If you really know what you are doing, you can still update rubygems by setting the REALLY_GEM_UPDATE_SYSTEM environment variable, but please remember that this is completely unsupported by Debian.

 Since I do not *really* know what I am doing, I will leave RubyGems at version 1.3.7 and hope everything will work.